pyOpenSci/handbook/community/github/issues.md

 - **Description:** A detailed explanation of the issue or feature request, including context, background information, and the reason for the request.
 Explain why the issue is important and what problem it solves.

-- **Screenshots/Code Samples:** Screenshots, code snippets, links, or any other relevant files that can help in understanding the issue better.
+- **Screenshots/Code Samples:** Include screenshots, code snippets, links, or any other relevant files that can help others in understanding the issue better.

-- **Possible Solutions/Recommendations:** Any ideas or suggestions for how to address the issue, which can help guide contributors towards a solution.
+- **Possible Solutions/Recommendations:** It's helpful to provide any ideas or suggestions for how to address the issue, which can help guide contributors towards a solution.

-- **Related Issues or Pull Requests:** References to any related issues or pull requests, providing additional context and understanding of the broader scope of the issue.
+- **Related Issues or Pull Requests:** Add references to any related issues or pull requests, which provides additional context and understanding of the broader scope of the issue.

 ### If you are reporting a code bug

-* **Steps to Reproduce (for bugs):** A step-by-step guide on how to reproduce the issue, including relevant code snippets, commands, or configurations.
+* **Steps to Reproduce (for bugs):** A step-by-step guide (generally a list or narrative) on how to reproduce the issue, including relevant code snippets, commands, or configurations.

 * **Expected vs. Actual Behavior (for bugs):** A description of what you expected to happen and what actually happened.
 This helps in understanding the discrepancy and the impact of the bug.